On ‘The Voice,’ three women with ties to Anne Arundel County sing for Team Legend

 Contrary to the lessons of some voice teachers, Parijita said she never forces herself to connect with a song’s storyline.
 Instead, she focuses on connecting with her audience, knowing there will be people in the crowd who can relate to the lyrics.

-The Marilynds take their turn in the Knockouts on Monday night.
-They aren’t allowed to disclose how well they do.
-What they can say is that they hope being on “The Voice” may be a bridge to work in music full-time, and that they hope to book a homecoming concert in the Annapolis area soon.
+The Marilynds took their turn in the Knockouts on Monday night but fell short.
+They hope being on “The Voice” may be a bridge to work in music full-time, and plan to book a homecoming concert in the Annapolis area soon.

 “Stars are aligning for us,” Kasey said.
 “We are so grateful for this opportunity.”